mrfarhanakram/SPA-APEX/README.md

 # SPA-APEX
-Single Page Application in Oracle Apex 23.1
+SPA-Apex make enables the Oracle Apex developers to build the Single Page Application in Oracle Apex 23.1.

-Here is the list of files and there purpose:
+Here is the list of files and their purposes:

 | Name                     | Description                                                              |
 |--------------------------|--------------------------------------------------------------------------|